 My parents have always taught me the value of helping those in need.
 As a family, we continue to be involved as much as we can helping not only in our local community but also abroad specifically within Afghanistan.
 The massive immigration that ensued after the Taliban takeover created a huge need to help the Afghan refugees that landed in Indiana.
 My mother, Bibi Bahrami, was able to create Muncie Afghan Refugee Resettlement Committee (MARRC) with the community’s help financially and through volunteerism.
 I helped support these refugees under MARRC through the wellness committee as a leader for their medical care.

 Outside of work, I spend time with my beautiful family who has always been extremely supportive of my career.
-My wife, Sohela, and I are blessed to have four children.
-In order from oldest to youngest they are Bilal, Nyla, Amina and Waleed.
+My wife, Sohela, and I are blessed to have five children.
+In order from oldest to youngest they are Bilal, Nyla, Amina, Waleed and Imraan.
 My other interests include soccer, basketball, table tennis, traveling and grilling.

 Jennifer R. Bunch, MD, FAAFP